G

 According to the Family Caregiver Alliance, one in six workers reports caring for an elderly or disabled family member.
 Half of them said they feel they don’t have a choice, and that they juggle their jobs and dependents in silence.
 Meanwhile, on the other end of the spectrum, a Care@Work survey found that 73 percent of working parents with children under 15 years old considered making major changes at work.
 Those changes ranged from complete schedule upheavals, looking for a new job, or pulling out of the workforce entirely.

 Work is the full-time job many employees get paid for, while caregiving is the full-time job they volunteer for.
 When employees don’t have access to the caregiving infrastructure they need, they are essentially working two full-time jobs with the pay of one.
-Thus, ensuring that your benefits spending accounts cover dependent care expenses is imperative for lightening the burden on employees who double as caregivers.
+Thus, ensuring that your customizable spending accounts cover dependent care expenses is imperative for lightening the burden on employees who double as caregivers.

 By unburdening the parents in your workforce, you can drastically reduce their stress and anxiety levels.
 Instead of worrying about their children or elderly relatives during working hours, they can focus on the tasks at hand.
 Funding for childcare subsidies can also be tax-advantageous to organizations – there is a substantial tax credit for funds spent on qualifying expenses.